-We’re happy to announce the availability of Visual Studio 2013 Update 2, the latest developer tooling for building great apps.
-This release includes many new features (as described below) such as targeting the new Windows Phone 8.1 platform or building universal Windows apps that can target multiple Windows form factors from a single solution.
+This article contains archived release information for Visual Studio 2013 Update 2.
+This release includes many features (as described below) such as targeting the new Windows Phone 8.1 platform or building universal Windows apps that can target multiple Windows form factors from a single solution.

 - Windows Phone 8.1 and Universal Windows Apps

 To learn what’s new in Team Foundation Server Update 2, see our previous release notes (Visual Studio 2013 Update 2 (Build 2014))